 Athletics and Activities

 - Athletics Offered: Soccer, Cross-Country, Basketball, Baseball, Softball, Track & Field, Volleyball, Bowling, Golf

-- Activities Offered: MESA, Speech & Debate, National Honor Society, Student Council, Model United Nations, Youth in Government, Natural Helpers, Anime Club, Literary Magazine, GLOW, Fellowship of Christian Athletes (FCA)
+- Activities Offered: MESA, Speech & Debate, National Honor Society, Interact Club, Student Council, Model United Nations, Youth in Government, SAGA, Fellowship of Christian Athletes (FCA)